mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 it may possess very small eigenvalues and thus regularization of the noise-covariance matrix is advisable.

-The MNE software accomplishes the regularization by replacing a noise-covariance matrix estimate :math:`C` with
+Historically, the MNE software accomplishes the regularization by replacing a noise-covariance matrix estimate :math:`C` with

 .. math::    C' = C + \sum_k {\varepsilon_k \bar{\sigma_k}^2 I^{(k)}}\ ,